Ahmed Boulaleh Barreh: Life and career

 city of Djibouti.
 As the oldest member of the National Assembly, he presided over the first sitting of the new parliamentary term, at which Idriss Arnaoud Ali was elected as President of the National Assembly, on 21 January 2003.

 In the February 2008 parliamentary election, Boulaleh was the 11th candidate on the UMP's candidate list for the city of Djibouti, and he was re-elected.
 As the oldest member, he again presided over the first sitting of the new parliamentary term on 20 February 2008.
+Barreh died in 2010.